 List of Issues: £500 plus VAT

-This is a list of all of the issues in your case which are in dispute and are usually agreed prior to the final hearing.
+This is a list of all of the legal issues in your case which are in dispute and are usually agreed prior to the final hearing.
+These form the structure for your hearing and are the questions the tribunal will have to answer at the final hearing.
 We suggest doing this before drafting the statements, so we can focus on the legal questions the tribunal have to address.

 Final hearing preparation: £250 – £600 plus VAT

 It is not uncommon for there to be inter-party correspondence and last-minute items following exchange of witness statements.

 This will be covered by one fixed fee estimate for the entire preparation of your case.

 Preparation of your case and representation at the first day: £1,000 – £2,000 plus VAT

 For each subsequent day thereafter: £1,000 plus VAT